Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

   * Koza, J.R., 1994.
 Genetic programming II: Automatic discovery of reusable programs.
 MIT Press.
   * Koza, J.R., 1992.
 Genetic programming: On the programming of computers by means of natural selection.
 MIT Press.
   * Koza, J.R., 1989, August.
 Hierarchical genetic algorithms operating on populations of computer programs.
 In Proceedings of International Joint Conference on Artificial Intelligence (pp. 768-774).
+* Cramer, N.L., 1985, July.
+[A representation for the adaptive generation of simple sequential programs](https://dl.acm.org/doi/10.5555/645511.657085).
+In Proceedings of International Conference on Genetic Algorithms (pp. 183-187).

 ## Ant Colony Optimization (ACO)